Updated on by Hayley Brown

 An IaaS is a cloud infrastructure model that delivers networks, servers, data and virtualisation.
-Users of an IaaS typically rent the cloud infrastructure, and on-top of the standard cloud infrastructure features, providers might offer more niche services.
+Users of an IaaS typically rent the cloud infrastructure, and on top of the standard cloud infrastructure features, providers might offer more niche services.
 These could be serverless functions or managed network services.
 Users are also required to develop their own software platform to run on it.

-Amazon Web Services AWS for example, is one of the most popular IaaS cloud providers.
+Amazon Web Services AWS for example is one of the most popular IaaS cloud providers.
 It allows users to purchase resources on-demand and as needed.
 This allows users to build applications with increased flexibility, scalability and reliability.

 PaaS (Platform as a Service)

-A PaaS is referred to as a cloud service provider who supplies a full cloud infrastructure.
+A PaaS is referred to as a cloud service provider that supplies a full cloud infrastructure.
 This includes the networks, servers, data and virtualisation.
 As well as providing a software platform with operating systems, middleware and runtime.

 A PaaS allows customers to develop, test and deploy applications in the cloud without building on-site infrastructure.
-For example, Microsoft Azure, a popular PaaS cloud provider.
-It is a deployment and development environment and capable of supporting users and the entire web development life cycle.
+For example, Microsoft Azure, is a popular PaaS cloud provider.
+It is a deployment and development environment and is capable of supporting users and the entire web development life cycle.

 Where does an iPaaS (Integration Platform as a Service) sit?

-An iPaaS or integration platform as a service is defined by Gartner as “a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on premises and cloud-based processes, services, applications and data within individual or across multiple organisations.”
+An iPaaS or integration platform as a service is defined by Gartner as “a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on-premises and cloud-based processes, services, applications and data within individual or across multiple organisations.”